Updated September 10th, 2022 by Travel the Greek Way

 Varoulko is another top-notch multiple-awarded restaurant by the seaside of Mikrolimano in Piraeus.

-If you wish to eat fresh Greek fish for Christmas in one of the best restaurants in Greece then you should make your reservations here https://varoulko.gr/
+If you wish to eat fresh Greek fish for Christmas then you can choose Varoulko or one of the best seafront restaurants in Athens.

 Treating yourself with delicious Greek Christmas pastries is one of the best things you can enjoy at Christmas in Athens.